VR Class Dr16

-The Dr16 is a class of diesel-electric locomotives used by VR (Finnish Railways).
-The 23 locomotives have a single, off-centre cab and are currently VR's most powerful diesel locomotives.
+The Dr16 is a class of diesel-electric locomotives built for VR Group.
+The 23 locomotives have a single, off-centre cab.
 Their nickname is "Iso Vaalee" (Big Blonde).
 They are presently mainly used on heavy freight services in northern Finland; their main passenger duty is the haulage of trains on the non-electrified line between Kemi and Kolari in Lapland.
 Dr16 locomotives were also used extensively on the line between Oulu and Rovaniemi, prior to the completion of the electrification of the line in 2004.

+VR plans to retire its Dr16 locomotives by the end of 2025.

 History

 In the beginning of the 1980s, Valtionrautatiet needed new locomotives to replace its aging Dr12 and Dv12 class diesel locomotives.
 The company had installed a bigger engine on a Dr12 (which became the Dr15) and modified one Dv12 to run on electricity instead of diesel.
 However, the company wanted a totally new locomotive, and finally chose Valmet's type M in 1983, with Strömberg providing the electrical components.
 VR originally ordered 23 locomotives, with an option of 20 more when the first series were delivered.